Emergent universal statistics in nonequilibrium systems with dynamical scale selection: Model systems

-where the number density $ \rho(t,\vec{x}) = |\psi(t,\vec{x})|^2 $ and the velocity field $\vec{v}(t,\vec{x}) = \nabla S(t,\vec{x})/m$ are related to the quantum wave function $\psi = \sqrt{\rho} \exp(iS/\hbar)$. \mbox{$Q = - \hbar^2 (\nabla^2 \sqrt{\rho})/(2m \sqrt{\rho} )$} is the quantum potential and $ V(\vec{x}) $ is a smooth random potential that facilitates energy exchange between the momentum modes~$e^{i\vec{k}\cdot\vec{x}}$.
-We simulated Eqs.~(\ref{eq:schrodinger1},~\ref{eq:schrodinger2}) on a large periodic domain of size $L\times L$ with an initial uniform plane wave with momentum~$\hbar\vec{k}_\text{c}$.
-After a relaxation period $t_\text{qc}\sim 0.8$\,$m L^2/\hbar$ (Methods), the quantum state became isotropic due to quasi-elastic wave scattering~\cite{Plisson2013} by the smooth random potential $ V $ (Fig.~\ref{fig:main_figure}; Movie~3) with a long-range Gaussian correlation function, zero mean, and small variance compared to the initial wavepacket energy (Supplementary Fig.~S7).
-Therefore, the emergent pattern length scale (Fig.~\ref{fig:main_figure}b) and the radius of the energy shell in Fourier space (Fig.~\ref{fig:main_figure}c) are determined by ~$k_\text{c} $, but not by the external scattering potential~$V$ (Methods) which acts as an energy reservoir for the momentum modes.
+where $\psi(t,\vec{x})$ is the wave function, and the random potential $ V(\vec{x}) $ facilitates energy exchange between} the momentum modes~$e^{i\vec{k}\cdot\vec{x}}$.
+We simulated Eq.~(\ref{eq:schrodinger1}) on a large periodic domain of size $L\times L$ with an initial uniform plane wave with momentum~$\hbar\vec{k}_\text{c}$.
+After a relaxation period $t_\text{rs}\sim 0.8$\,$m L^2/\hbar$ (Sec.~\ref{sec:methods}), the quantum state became isotropic due to quasi-elastic wave scattering \cite{Plisson2013} by the smooth random potential $ V $ (Fig.~\ref{fig:main_figure}; Movie~3) with a long-range Gaussian correlation function with zero mean, and small variance {compared to the initial wavepacket momentum} (Fig.~\ref{fig:potential}).
+Therefore, the dominant pattern length-scale (Fig.~\ref{fig:main_figure}b-c) is determined by~$k_\text{c}$, but not by the external scattering potential~$V$ (Sec.~\ref{sec:methods}) which acts as an energy reservoir for the momentum modes.